AdobeDocs/experience-platform.en/help/xdm/data-types/person.md

 solution: Experience Platform
 title: Person data type
 topic: overview
-description: This document provides an overview of the Person XDM data type.
+description: This document provides an overview of the Person Experience Data Model (XDM) data type.
 ---

 # [!UICONTROL Person] data type

-[!UICONTROL Person] is a standard XDM data type that describes an individual person.
+[!UICONTROL Person] is a standard Experience Data Model (XDM) data type that describes an individual person.
 This datatype can represent a person acting in various roles, such as a customer, contact, or owner.

 <img src='../images/data-types/person.PNG' width=500 /><br />